 We’ll break the trimming process down to three specific methods employed in today’s industry: machine trimming, wet trimming, and dry trimming.
-Each has its devotees and a good argument can be made for the overall merits of each.
+Each has its devoted followers and a good argument can be made for the overall merits of each method.

-Machine trimming is an emerging market, where machines essentially do most of the hard work.
+Machine trimming is an emerging method, where machines essentially do most, but not all, of the hard work.

 These trimming machines carry lofty price tags and are a significant investment for those companies that use them, which most often includes companies that process and sell a large amount of flower, either for concentrate refinement or retail sales of cured bud.

-The amount of flower that a machine can trim is impressive and surpasses what even a crew of manual trimmers can accomplish.
+The amount of flower that a machine can trim is impressive and surpasses what even a crew of manual trimmers can accomplish in the same amount of time.
 For the most part, the trims that result from these machines are quite satisfactory.
-There are no excess leaves, and the look to the trimmed flower is quite consistent—this is both the strength and the weakness of machine trimmed flower.
+There are no excess leaves, and the look of the trimmed flower is quite consistent—this is both the strength and the weakness of machine trimmed flower.

 Due to the assembly-line, hands-off nature of machine trimming, all flower tends to look the same.
-Examining a batch of recently processed flower that all look like tiny Christmas trees leave something to be desired among true cannabis connoisseurs, who often appreciate a good hand-cure, where individual buds are painstakingly examined and trimmed, giving the individual flowers their own unique shapes and appearance.
+Examining a batch of recently processed flower that all look like tiny Christmas trees leave something to be desired among true cannabis connoisseurs, who often appreciate an excellent hand-trim, where individual buds are painstakingly examined and trimmed, giving the individual flowers their own unique shapes and appearance.

 Wet Hand Trimming

-Wet hand trimming is exactly what it sounds like: manually trimming recently harvested flower before any curing (drying) occurs.
-This method of trimming is the most traditional—and many people consider it to still be the best.
+Wet hand trimming is exactly what it sounds like: manually trimming recently harvested flower before any curing or drying occurs.
+This method of trimming is the most traditional—and many people consider it to be the best still.
 There should be minimal delays between the time of harvest and when hand-trimming occurs.

 Hand trimmers employ a hand-trimming tool that ideally captures the best qualities of scissors and branch cutters.
 The blades should be narrow enough to reach strategically within the inner reaches of the flowers, with a good spring action to make frequent clips in rapid succession possible.

-Because cannabis trimmers are judged by the amount of flower they can manually remove in the shortest amount of time, a keen eye, quick hands, attention to detail, and efficient time management are key factors in this line of work.
+Because most cannabis trimmers are paid by the amount of flower they can manually remove in the shortest amount of time, a keen eye, quick hands, attention to detail, and efficient time management are key factors in this line of work.

 Dry trimming is very similar to wet trimming.
 The difference is that the buds have reached a certain degree of dryness before the trimming is done.
 The amount of dryness to the flower can vary between different operations, but the objective is still the same—to remove excessive leaves.